MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

-## Supported tablets when using the model-driven apps web client on your web browser
+## Supported tablets to use the model-driven apps web client on your web browser

 For full functionality and optimized experience we strongly recommend that you use the Dynamics 365 for phones and tablets app.
 If you don't have the Dynamics 365 for phones and tablets app installed, you can still use the web browsers on your tablet to run the model-driven apps web client.
 Using the web brower on your phone is not supported.

-### Supported tablets when using the web browser
+### Supported tablets to use the web browser

 |                              Platform                             |   Versions  | Resolution or Screen Size  |
 |--------------------------------------------------------------------|---------------|---------------|